1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 Let me put it this way.

-Now, imagine if this binge hadn't lasted for just a weekend, but for decades.
-Maybe it was one of those long running epic dramas with hundreds of characters, thousands of episodes and millions scenes, with uncountable ups and downs, twists and turns, cliffhangers and dead ends.
-Many of them of highly memorable and poignant if taken individually.
+Now, imagine if this binge lasted not just for a weekend, but for decades.
+Imagine it was an epic long-running drama with hundreds of episodes, twists and turns, successes and failures.
+Many of them highly memorable and poignant.
+Life-changing even.

-And yet, you are totally unable to thread them all together into a meaningful whole.
+And yet, you are unable to thread them all together into a meaningful whole.
+You aren't able to summarize what really happened in the show and what it all meant.

 Not being able to tell any sort of a comprehensive, coherent and in-depth story about such an epic show wouldn’t just make you feel awkward, it would be downright scary.
-It would make you question your own sanity.
-Like you had suffered from a serious brain disorder or something.
+It would make you question your sanity, as if you had suffered from a serious brain disorder or something.
 For decades!

 Now imagine that this decades-long epic show was your actual life!

-After having lived a decades-long life, that contained hundreds of characters, thousands of episodes and millions of scenes, if you were unable to describe what the whole thing was all about, that would make your whole life feel like a colossal waste of time!
+After having lived a decades-long life that contained hundreds of episodes, twists and turns, successes and failures, many of them highly memorable and poignant or even life-changing, if you were unable to tell a coherent story about it or even say what the whole thing was all about, that would make your whole life feel like a colossal waste of time!

-Not just to your bewildered coworkers but, even more seriously, for yourself.
+Not just to your bewildered coworkers, but, even more seriously, to yourself.

-You want to be able to say not just who were the characters and what were their personalities and motivations, but why they had those personalities and motivations.
-You don’t just want to describe the scenes and the events, but how those scenes may have come about and why those events may have occurred.
-Not just the "what" of the story, but the "how" and even the "why".
+Ideally, you don’t just want to describe the scenes, the events and the characters, but how those scenes may have come about, why those events may have occurred and why those characters may have behaved the way they did.
+Not just the "what" of your life story, but the "how" and even the "why".

-When it comes to something as important as your own life, you don't want to just be a great storyteller, but you also want to be like a historian, an anthropologist, a biologist and maybe even a physicist describing your whole life all the way from the ground up, with every step along the way explained in the most vivid detail possible.
+I felt that when it comes to something as important as one's own life, it should now be possible to not just be a great storyteller, but also a historian, an anthropologist, a biologist and maybe even a physicist, describing their whole life, all the way from the ground up, with every step along the way explained in the most vivid detail possible.

-Long story short, being able to tell the story of my life, as well as Life in general, from First Principles, became an obsession for me.
+Long story short, being able to tell the story of my life, as well as Life in general, thoroughly and from first principles, became an obsession for me.

 I had been given this one shot, one opportunity, to seize everything I ever wanted.
 How was I ever going to let it slip?

-In fact, I considered myself really privileged to have been given this opportunity.
+I felt I was really privileged to have been given this opportunity.
 To me, it almost looked like it was my duty to seize it.
 It had to be done.

 So, it was time for me to get to work.